This Is Us: Series overview

-The series follows the lives of siblings Kevin, Kate, and Randall (known as the "big three"), and their parents Jack and Rebecca Pearson.
-It takes place mainly in the present, but uses flashbacks and flashforwards to show other significant moments in the family's history.
+The series follows the Pearson family over multiple decades.
+Siblings Kevin, Kate and Randall (known as "the big three") are followed in the present day, while non-linear flashbacks show their childhood and young adult lives with their parents, Jack and Rebecca.
 Kevin and Kate are the two surviving members of triplets, born six weeks premature on Jack's 36th birthday in 1980; their brother Kyle was stillborn.
-Believing they were meant to have three children, Jack and Rebecca decide to adopt Randall, an African-American child born earlier that day and brought to the same hospital after his biological father William Hill abandoned him at a fire station.
-Jack dies when his children are 17 due to a heart attack from a fire.
+Believing they were meant to have three children, Jack and Rebecca decide to adopt Randall, an African American boy born earlier that day and brought to the same hospital after his biological father William Hill abandoned him at a fire station.
+Jack dies when his children are 17 due to a heart attack during a fire at their home.
 Rebecca later marries Jack's best friend Miguel.

-Randall becomes a successful finance professional and marries college classmate Beth; they raise two daughters (Tess and Annie) and adopt a third, Deja.
+Randall becomes a successful finance professional and marries college classmate Beth; they raise two daughters (Tess and Annie) and later adopt an older girl, Deja.
 Kevin becomes a successful actor while struggling to be taken seriously.
-After lacking direction much of her life, Kate meets and marries Toby, pursues a career in music, gets a degree and becomes a mom.
+After lacking direction much of her life and struggling with obesity, Kate meets and marries Toby, pursues a career in music, gets a degree, and becomes a mother.

 Most episodes feature a storyline taking place in the present (2016–2022, contemporaneous with airing) and a storyline taking place at a set time in the past.
-Some episodes are set in one time period, or use multiple flashback time periods.
+Some episodes are set in one time period or use multiple flashback time periods.
 Flashbacks often focus on Jack and Rebecca circa 1980, both before and after their children's birth, or on the family when the big three are children or adolescents, and are played by two sets of younger actors; these scenes usually take place in Pittsburgh, where the big three and their parents are born and raised.

-As adults, their homes vary more widely: Kate lives in Los Angeles; Randall and his family are in New Jersey and later Philadelphia; and Kevin relocates from Los Angeles to New York City and back again, with a brief return to western Pennsylvania along the way.
+As adults, their homes vary more widely: Kate lives in Los Angeles, Randall and his family are in New Jersey and later Philadelphia, and Kevin relocates from Los Angeles to New York City and back again, with a brief return to western Pennsylvania along the way.
 Various other time periods and locations have also served as settings.
 Some episodes have focused on the earlier experiences of other characters, including Randall's family members William, Deja, and Beth.
-Beginning in the second season, the show also uses flashforwards to show a later time period, when Randall's daughter Tess is an adult and an elderly Rebecca is on her deathbed.
+Beginning in the second season, the show also uses occasional flashforwards to a later time period, where the family gather before Rebecca's death.
+In the second half of the final season, the contemporary narrative advances over several years to meet the flashforwards' time period.